OthankQ/100-days-of-code/r1-log.md

 ### R1D15
 Got stuck with writing css for the product landing page project because the video wouldn't move using the css grid.
 Frustrated, decided to work on setting up a server using express for a newsletter signup page tutorial.

+### R1D16
+Struggled with destructing assignment JS challenge on FCC.
+Followed along building a CSS and HTML signup form.